 - In a medium sized mixing bowl, mix the flour, baking powder, salt, cocoa powder, sugar and orange zest together.

 - In a small saucepan over a medium heat, melt the butter, golden syrup and milk.
 Once melted, add the bicarbonate of soda and the vanilla extract.

 - Pour the liquid ingredients into the dry ingredients and mix well.

 - Spoon into the prepared loaf tin, sprinkle with the chopped chocolate chunks, and bake for 25-30 minutes, or until a skewer inserted into the middle comes out clean.

 How to make the orange syrup

 - Once the cake is out of the oven, make the syrup: place the sugar and orange juice in a small saucepan and heat over a medium heat until the sugar is dissolved.

 - Prick the warm cake all over with a skewer or fork, and then pour over the drizzle.
 Leave in tin until completely cool, then remove and serve.

-- Will keep in an airtight container for 3-4 days, or freeze for up to one month.
+- This chocolate orange cake will keep in an airtight container for 3-4 days, or freeze for up to one month.